samuelroland/CloudSys-labs/lab4CircuitBreaker/README.md

 ## Task 2 - Deploy services and Circuit Breaker
 ### 2.1 Deploy the mock webserver
-After downloading the zip archive (`circuitbreaker.zip`) provided for this lab, we use the yaml file to deploy the provided container image of the mock webserver on Kubernetes.
+After downloading the zip archive (`circuitbreaker.zip`) provided for this lab, we use the YAML file to deploy the provided container image of the mock webserver on Kubernetes.
 ```console
 > cd circuitbreaker/
 > kubectl create -f mock-webserver-deployment.yaml